20 Enduring IGFA World Records

 Sara Hayward's Wahoo

 On July 29, 2005, Sara Hayward made IGFA history with a catch that still turns heads.
 Her father woke up early, eager for a day on the water, and Sara was the only one who joined him aboard the Pez Espada II out of Cabo San Lucas, Mexico.
 She was trolling with a Mean Joe Green lure when the reel started screaming.
-Sara took the rod, and after a grueling 45-minute battle, they hauled in an extraordinary 83.46-kilogram (184-pound) wahoo.
+Sara took the rod, and after a grueling 45-minute battle, she hauled in an extraordinary 83.46 kilogram (184 pound) wahoo.
 That one catch shattered three world records: the IGFA Female Junior World Record, the Women’s 37-kg (80-pound) Line Class, and the All-Tackle World Record - those are some SERIOUS racing stripes!

 ____________________________